grpc/proposal/A76-ring-hash-improvements.md

 `ring_hash` policy unusable without an xDS infrastructure in place.

-This proposal extends the configuration of `ring_hash` policy to specify a metadata key.
-The value associated with this metadata key will be used as the request hash key if present.
+This proposal extends the configuration of `ring_hash` policy to specify a header to hash.
 This will make it possible to use `ring_hash` by configuring it entirely in the [service config][service-config].
 If this configuration is omitted, we will preserve the current behavior of using the xDS hash policy.

 ### Using an explicit endpoint hash key